 The Honourable Artillery Company (HAC) is the oldest regiment in the British Army with a long history of tradition and excellence.
 HAC soldiers take great pride in their ability to switch quickly and seamlessly between serving their country on operations and performing ceremonial duties in the City of London.

-SURVEILLANCE & RECONAISSANCE PATROLS; LIGHT INTELLIGENCE SURVEILLANCE & RECONAISSANCE; CLOSE SUPPORT ARTILLERY.
+SURVEILLANCE & reconnaissance PATROLS; LIGHT INTELLIGENCE SURVEILLANCE & reconnaissance; CLOSE SUPPORT ARTILLERY.

 The HAC offers an unrivalled variety of roles.
 Whichever you choose, you will face unique challenges and learn new skills.

 Over the past 15 years, over 280 HAC soldiers have deployed on operations.
 These have included:

 The HAC has excellent access to unique, cutting-edge training, delivered across the globe.
 In recent years HAC soldiers have trained in the following locations:

 In 2017 the Regiment deployed to the US to train alongside the Californian National Guard.
 This year we are planning a training exercise in Japan.

 The HAC occupies Finsbury Barracks, a single location in the City of London.
 The barracks is located on City Road, between Moorgate and Old Street tube stations, where all members of the Regiment train collectively every week.
 We recruit from across London and the south east of England.